9Michael-Cooley/GrocBot/README.md

 # GROKBOT SCRAPED SOURCE + EXPERIMENTAL UPCOMING FEATURES

 Thank you friends for the support!
 I will continue to keep this updated with the latest leaks.
-CA: E81WyYVPudyNHLehwuWzLks3YhdVMFj3cqNKmiwspump

 This is the `grokbot` package extracted from the monorepo at `//research/serving`.